All Charged Up

 Is electrical energy always generated in the same way?

 Electrical energy is generated in the same way regardless of the starting form of energy.
+For example:

 In a nuclear power plant, nuclear energy heats water into steam The steam is used to turn a turbine blade, which fires up a generator to give electric charges their energy.